FunkeGoodVibe/AI_Mountain_Rescue_Problem_PDDL/README.md

 mountain sport rose by 48% in 2016, and is at its highest since 2011.
 It is critical that rescue teams reach mountaineers within a reasonable time limits, and safely transport patients to the nearest medical centre.
-1) Coming up with an interesting planning domain and instances.

  Our planner simulates a Flight & Rescue simulator.
 We would simulate mountain hikers who need to be rescued from a mountain.
 This scenario works well as minimising the rescue time is key.
 An effective planner would save both lives and money.
 This scenario allows us to experiment with a rich